BMW X3 hybrid interior, dashboard & comfort

-As with the majority of cars, the X3's dashboard is centred around a large touchscreen infotainment system that's mounted in a high and central position.
-It works well ergonomically thanks to a rotary dial placed within easy reach of your left hand.
-Controls for the climate control, radio and other similar features are mounted on the dashboard itself rather than being hidden in a submenu on the screen – a good thing in our opinion.
+Like most cars, the X3's dashboard has a large 12.3in touchscreen infotainment system mounted in a central position.
+The system works well ergonomically thanks to a rotary dial placed within easy reach of your left hand.
+Controls for the climate control, radio and other similar features are on the dashboard itself rather than being hidden in a submenu on the screen – a good thing, in our opinion.

 Equipment, options & accessories

-M Sport is a popular choice for most BMW models, thanks in part to its more aggressive exterior treatment.
-19-inch wheels and a bodykit achieve this here, while sports seats and an M Sport steering wheel feature inside.
+M Sport is a popular choice for most BMW models, thanks to its more aggressive exterior and interior design treatment.
 Interestingly, while other X3 M Sport cars get sports suspension, the xDrive30e does without.

-While there are some individual options, you’ll be encouraged to go for the pricier packages that bundle a group of features at once.
-Highlights include the Comfort Pack, which adds a keyless entry, a heated steering wheel, rear seat backrest adjustment and storage nets, along with a Technology Plus Pack, which adds a head-up display, gesture control and a way of recording footage from the car's cameras in the event of a collision.
+While there are some individual options, you’ll be encouraged to go for the pricier packages that bundle a group of features together.
+Highlights include the Comfort Pack, which adds a keyless entry, a heated steering wheel, rear seat backrest adjustment and storage nets, along with the Technology Plus Pack, which adds a head-up display, gesture control and a way of recording footage from the car's cameras in the event of a collision.

 Infotainment, apps & sat nav

-BMW Live Cockpit Professional is the standard system on X-Line cars, comprising a 12.3-inch digital instrument display, and a central touchscreen if the same size, running BMW's iDrive 7.0 infotainment system.
-Bluetooth, DAB and wireless Apple CarPlay all feature, along with sat nav and online services like real-time traffic updates and – crucially – charging point locations.
+BMW Live Cockpit Professional is the standard system on xLine cars, comprising a 12.3-inch digital instrument display and a central touchscreen of the same size.
+It runs BMW's iDrive 7.0 software and includes Bluetooth, DAB and sat-nav with online services (free for three years) such as real-time traffic updates and – crucially – charging point locations.